-An interesting feature of the education system in Canada is that the country has two main types of post-secondary institutions–universities and colleges.
-Unlike in other countries, the terms ‘university’ and ‘college’ are not interchangeable.
+An interesting feature of the education system in Canada is that the country/region has two main types of post-secondary institutions–universities and colleges.
+Unlike in other countries/regions, the terms ‘university’ and ‘college’ are not interchangeable.
 Historically, these were simplistically defined by their degree-granting capacities; universities granted degrees and colleges granted only diplomas and certifications.

 However, with the ever-changing education landscape, many institutions are now both degree and non-degree granting.
 Now, the definition of a ‘university’ is an educational institution focusing on academic programmes (political science, history and art) or professional programmes (law, business and engineering).
 A ‘college’ is more vocational and provides training in trades and applied fields.
 There are also a few accredited public universities that offer bachelor's degrees, along with certificates and diplomas at the graduate level.
 The University of Toronto, for instance, gives students the opportunity to study and be awarded a Graduate Diploma in Professional Accounting (GDipPA).

 According to the Canadian Bureau for International Education, in 2017, approximately 75% of international students in Canada were pursuing post-secondary studies.
 Out of this, 57% were studying in a university programme, 41% were studying in a college programme and 2% in CEGEP (Collège d'enseignement général et professionnel), which are publicly funded pre-university colleges in the province of Quebec.